puniverse/pulsar/docs/manual/index.md

 To use the terms we've learned so far, an *actor* is a strand that owns a single channel with some added lifecyce management and error handling.
 But this reductionist view of actors does them little justice.
 Actors are fundamental building blocks that are combined to build a fault-tolerant application.
 If you are familiar with Erlang, Pulsar actors are just like Erlang processes.

+An actor is a self-contained execution unit with well-defined inputs and outputs.
+Actors communicate with other actors (as well as regular program threads and fibers) by passing messages.

+{:.alert .alert-info}
+**Note**: Actors may write to and read from channels other than their own mailbox.
+In fact, actors can do whatever regular fibers can.

+### Actor State

+### Selective Receive

+### Error Handling

+### Actor registration

+## Behaviors

+### gen-server

+### Supervisors